 \subsection{Entropy}

 Standard results in symbolic and tiling substitution dynamics say that such systems cannot have positive entropy.
 The obstruction is that the transitions from level to level do not contain much `new' information.
 This continues to be the case for fusion tilings when one assumes that both the number and shapes of supertiles remain fairly well-controlled.
-We give a simple example of a minimal and uniquely ergodic fusion rule with positive entropy, and then we prove a sufficient condition for a fusion space to have zero entropy.
+This section contains a simple example of a minimal and uniquely ergodic fusion rule with positive entropy and a sufficient condition for a fusion space to have zero entropy.

 Configurational entropy is based on counting configurations, and for this we need $G$ to be discrete.
 We therefore assume that $G=\Z^d$, so we are essentially dealing with subshifts.
 Let $\#_n$ be the number of configurations that can appear in a $d$-dimensional cube of side $n$ (this is the complexity function).
 The configurational entropy is